Lead Game Programmer

 Is "we'll figure out the architecture later" your personal nemesis?
 Do you do your best work when the team moves fast and trusts you to make the technical calls?

 As our new Lead Game Programmer, you'll take a new project from early exploration all the way to live service.
-You'll be setting the technical direction, making pragmatic decisions under time-pressure, and working closely with a fast-moving team that isn't afraid to change course.
-Most importantly, you'll have a lot of ownership here, which means defining the direction, not just following it.
+Together with our Tech Director you'll be setting the technical direction, making pragmatic decisions with the project leadership team, and working closely with a fast-moving team that isn't afraid to change course.
+Most importantly, you'll have a lot of ownership here, which means contributing to defining the direction, not just following it.

 Here’s what that looks like day to day